boocs/unreal-clangd/README.md

   2. Add these settings to the settings.json file

      ```
-     "unreal-clangd.creation.tidy": true,
+     "unreal-clangd.creation.tidy": true
-     "unreal-clangd.creation.overwrite": "lazy"
      ```

-     **note:** Because the `overwrite` setting is set to `lazy` it'll now be automatically changed to the `strict` setting, in the settings.json file, after you've created the tidy cfg file.
   3. Press F1 and run the Create Unreal Clangd Project command again

        ![](https://user-images.githubusercontent.com/62588629/225809141-01e39abf-0928-4cc4-a5e9-f5e3c2a82c52.png)

-  4. Go through the creation process again
+  4. Go through the creation process again but choose the 'Partial' install option

-      Note: Because the creation `overwrite` setting was set to `lazy` it shouldn't overwrite any other files and settings.
+      Note: If you choose the `Partial` install option it shouldn't overwrite any other files and settings.

   5. `The clang tidy linter should now work!`